Panthers top Detroit 5-2, clinch top spot in East, Atlantic - NewsBreak

 Panthers top Detroit 5-2, clinch top spot in East, Atlantic

-With the victory and Tampa Bay's 8-1 win over Toronto, the Panthers clinched first in the Atlantic Division and the top spot in the Eastern Conference.

 The Panthers (118 points) also moved two points ahead of Western Conference-leading Colorado in the race for the best record in the NHL.
-Florida and the Avalanche have four games remaining.
+Florida and the Avalanche have five games remaining.

 Mason Marchment had a goal and an assist, and Sam Reinhart, MacKenzie Weegar and Noel Acciari also scored for the Panthers.